akatzke/HerediClassify/docs/moduls.rst

 - PM2
   Applies PM2 with moderate evidence strength.
   PM2 will be using the popmax allele frequency and fall back on general allele frequency should popmax not be available.
-  Allele frequency has to be less than or equal to threshold set here.
+  Allele frequency has to be less than or equal to threshold set for PM2.
 - PM2_supporting_faf
   Uses filtered allele frequency instead of popmax allele frequeny.
 - PM2_supporting_less